rust-lang/rust/active/0000-collections-conventions.md

 ### Why not leave the traits as "experimental"?

-An alternative to deprecation would be to leave the traits intact, but marked as experimental, with the intent to radically change them later.
+An alternative to removal would be to leave the traits intact, but marked as experimental, with the intent to radically change them later.

-Such a strategy doesn't buy much relative to deprecation (given the arguments above), but risks the traits becoming "de facto" stable if people begin using them en masse.
+Such a strategy doesn't buy much relative to removal (given the arguments above), but risks the traits becoming "de facto" stable if people begin using them en masse.